1suleyman/-Terraform-3-Tier-Employee-Directory-Web-Application/Content/planned + executed.md

 ---

-Here’s a clean summary you can use for your project log:

----

 ## ⚠️ Where I Stopped

 This is where I paused the project — I ran into an issue with the **user data script** from the AWS Skill Builder video.